Offline Mobile App Architectures for iOS and Android Apps

 Offline – online sync: architectural considerations

 If you are not sure about what offline considerations you have to keep in the mobile app, here are a few things that your offline architecture should support,

 - How and where you are going to cache your data?

 - How is the architecture going to handle concurrency?

 - Is there any safeguard in your architecture to handle the data conflicts?

 - How can this architecture handle the connectivity changes?

-This blog can help you in many ways to know about offline architectures for mobile apps.
+This blog can help you in many ways to know about offline architectures for for iOS and Android apps.
 But this is not sufficient if you are a developer.
 Make sure you get to about these before you develop an app.

 You May Like: